ProjectPythia/pythia-foundations/foundations/conda.md

 Package management is useful because you may want to update a package for one of your projects, but keep it at the same version in other projects to ensure that they continue to run as expected.

+In Foundations, we use {term}`Conda`, but there are a few other ways to manage packages that you may have encountered before. [pip](https://pip.pypa.io/en/stable/) is probably the most popular option for installing Python packages, which can be used in combination with [venv](https://docs.python.org/3/library/venv.html) for creating isolated environments.
+We recommend against pip here due to the prevalence of dependencies on compiled libraries in geoscience workflows.
+Newer options include [pixi](https://pixi.prefix.dev/latest/) and [uv](https://docs.astral.sh/uv/).

 (installing-conda)=

 ## Installing Conda